Supporting children's mental health during lockdown

 Many children are feeling anxious about current events and changes to their normal routines.
 Below are some tips on how you can help your deaf child to understand what's going on and feel safe at home during the lockdown.

 These tips were shared during our webinar for parents on building self-esteem.
-If you would like to join a future information and advice session, please visit our webpage.
+If you would like to join a future information and advice session, please see our events.

 There are useful websites to help inform your child about what's going on.
 Be honest with your child about your own concerns, but reassure them that there are measures in place to protect all of us.